Article first published in January 2015, updated June 2019

 With a defined header:

-As you can see, by defining the header using some basic plain-text formatting tricks you can still create a visual hierarchy that separates the various elements of the email and makes it easy to consume.
+As you can see, by defining the header using some basic plain-text formatting tricks, you can still create a visual hierarchy that separates the various elements of the email and makes it easy to consume.

-Highlight your main call to action
+Highlight your main CTA.

 However, buttons don’t increase conversions because people simply love clicking on them.
 They increase conversions because they stand out above the rest of the content and focus the user’s attention on the call to action.